aqualinqs/Python_Projects/README.md

 ---

-**EmissoNavi** empowers businesses and individuals to embrace sustainability with data-driven insights and practical solutions for greener supply chains! 🌱✨
+**IndustriCO2** empowers businesses and individuals to embrace sustainability with data-driven insights and practical solutions for greener supply chains! 🌱✨